If you're going into HVAC, then you will be handling refrigerants. To do so, you will need to earn your EPA certification.

-The EPA 608 Certifications never expire, so you’ll never have to retake them.
+The EPA 608 Certifications never expire, so you’ll won't need to retake them.
 If your card is lost or destroyed, you may have to retake the exam depending on the circumstances.

-If you lose your card, it is recommended you contact the place you got yours from.
-They should have records of your test and will be able to issue you a new card with no problems.
+If you lose your card, it is recommended you contact the place you received it from.
+They should have records of your test and will be able to issue you a new card without any issues.
 If, for some reason, that facility has closed, then you will have to contact a different facility.
 Having some sort of documentation or proof of verification that you did take and pass the exams will be beneficial in expediting the process.

-If you don’t have any proof, yet you know the date you took the exam, you can call the EPA and someone there will be able to help you.
+If you don’t have any proof, yet you know the date you took the exam, you can call the EPA, and someone there should be able to help you.

 The EPA 609 Certification is required if you’re going to work on air conditioners in vehicles.
 You must have this certification in order to buy any refrigerants meant to cool compartments of motor vehicles.